Hebrews 10:36 “For you have need of endurance, so that after you have done the will of God, you may receive the promise”

-Keep your eyes straight ahead—You’ll find at the end that the journey was worth it, that it wasn’t as long as you had thought.
+Keep your eyes straight ahead—Soon you’ll realize in the end that the journey was worth it, that it wasn’t as long as you had thought.

 Hebrews 12:1 “Therefore we also, since we are surrounded by so great a cloud of witnesses, let us lay aside every weight, and the sin which so easily ensnares us, and let us run with endurance the race that is set before us”

-The joy that awaits us we will be a joy we all will share together, as a team…it is the church.
-We encourage, strengthen, and build one another up in this race.
-We will finish together and the celebration will be one for the ages.
+The joy that awaits God’s people we will be a joy that will be shared together, as a team…this team is the church.
+The church encourages, strengthens, and builds one another up in the race; they will all be together at the finish line and the celebration will be one for the ages.